Flamsteed numbers —

 Lalande noted in his Introduction that he got the idea from the unofficial 1712 edition of Flamsteed’s catalogue: ‘J’ai ajouté au Catalogue les nombres 1, 2, 3, &c. qui expriment l’ordre & le nombre des Etoiles de chaque constellation, & qui étoient dans l’édition de 1712, mais avec un arrangement différent’ (‘I added to the Catalogue the numbers 1, 2, 3, &c. which express the order and number of the stars of each constellation, and which were in the 1712 edition, but with a different arrangement’).

 There is a complicated story behind the unofficial edition of 1712, which was produced by Edmond Halley from Flamsteed’s preliminary data at the prompting of Isaac Newton, much to Flamsteed’s fury.
 In this unauthorized version, numbers were added to the stars, but they are not in the same order as the Flamsteed numbers we know today: Flamsteed’s final catalogue contained more stars than the bootleg one, and he moved some stars between constellations, thereby changing the sequence.
+To add to the insult, the London mapmaker John Senex (1678–1740) produced a set of charts of the zodiac in 1718, based on the pirated catalogue, followed a few years later by charts of the northern and southern celestial hemispheres, the latter including Halley's observations of the southern stars made from St Helena over 40 years earlier.

 The German astronomy historian Wolfgang Steinicke has pointed out that Johann Bode anticipated Lalande by several years.
 Bode introduced a column headed ‘Fl.
 No.’ in a star catalogue published in 1776 as part of a set of tables called Sammlung astronomischer Tafeln.
 However, Bode’s catalogue was not simply a copy of Flamsteed’s: it contained more entries, and he even assigned ‘Flamsteed numbers’ to stars not listed by Flamsteed.
 A comparison of these two catalogues with a modern listing such as the Bright Star Catalogue makes it clear that it was Lalande’s numbering that was adopted by later astronomers, not Bode’s.